 New premises licence applications

-- Retail sale or the supply of alcohol
+- the sale by retail of alcohol

-The Council is the licensing authority for its area, dealing with all licensing functions relating to the above-mentioned activities.
+Three Rivers District Council is the licensing authority for its area, dealing with all licensing functions relating to the above-mentioned activities.
 The Council must have regard to the Government's statutory guidance (external link) issued under Section 182 of the Act when dealing with its licensing responsibilities and has been required to prepare a Licensing Policy, which explains the factors that the Council will consider when examining applications for licences and for monitoring compliance with licence conditions.
 The Act, the statutory guidance and the policy seek to achieve four main objectives, which have equal importance:

 - Prevention of crime and disorder